rajeevthapa09/FinanceApp/report.md

             created a frontend form for budget
 * Today: I will work on building the building the budget form, including the frontend and backend.
 Also I will work on the stock features(frontend and backend)
 * Block: n/a

+## 12/03/2023
+* Yesterday: I worked on budget page and finance page.
+I did some research on how to use Finance API to extract stock information
+* Today: I will work on implmenting Finance API and Budget page.
+* Block: Low Energy/Overthinking/Health.
+I am worried I am not fast enough with the project and I am behind.